 By Simon O’Brien | We probably all played musical chairs when we were younger.
-It was fun then; however, as adults and fans of motorsport (Formula 1 in particular) this time of year often gives the faithful some heartburn over where their favourite drivers might end up driving.
+It was fun then; however, as adults and fans of motorsport (Formula 1 in particular), this time of year often gives the faithful some heartburn over where their favourite drivers might drive.
 Every year, like clockwork, the pundits begin speculating, the drivers speak of endless possibilities, and the team principals say virtually nothing about the prospect of drivers being fired, hired or retaining positions within teams.
-Meanwhile, we the fans sit on the outside, watching, waiting and often times wondering why it takes so long for drivers and teams to commit to one another for the upcoming season.
+Meanwhile, we, the fans, sit outside, watching, waiting and often wondering why it takes so long for drivers and teams to commit to one another for the upcoming season.

-A single look down the starting grid reveals drivers personally sponsored by a veritable buffet of big brands, telecom companies, banks, software manufacturers, alcohol companies and even luxury watch manufacturers.
+A single look down the starting grid reveals drivers personally sponsored by a variety of big brands, telecom companies, banks, software manufacturers, alcohol companies and even luxury watch manufacturers.
 Indeed, according to American former Formula 1 driver Scott Speed, “in today’s Formula 1, even the junior development drivers come with substantial sponsorships.
 With the notable exception of Max Verstappen, my generation was the last to be able to make it to Formula 1 by simply being the fastest guy on the track.”

 The new class of drivers

 Regardless of the reasons by which any particular driver procures a race seat, mid-sized and smaller teams are discovering that this new stock of Formula 1 hopefuls, though far younger, are in many ways more prepared and more consistent than the multitude of politically backed or pay-drivers we’ve seen blow through Formula 1 over the past many decades.